YellowRoseCx/exif_date_from_filename/README.md

 ## Installation

-You need
-- Python 3.11 or higher
+You need to have Python 3.11 or higher installed and in your PATH.
-- Required Python packages (see requirements.txt)

 Then run:

 ```bash